BAL vs SOP Fantasy Prediction : Balochistan vs Southern Punjab Best Fantasy Team for National T20 Cup | The SportsRush

-BAL vs SOP Fantasy Prediction: Balochistan vs Southern Punjab – 26 September 2021 (Rawalpindi).
-Sohaib Maqsood, Aamer Yamin, and Imam ul Haq will be the best fantasy picks for this game.
+BAL vs SOP Fantasy Prediction: Balochistan vs Southern Punjab – 1 October 2021 (Rawalpindi).
+Sohaib Maqsood, Amad-Butt, Abdul Bangalzai, and Naseem Shah will be the best fantasy picks for this game.

 Balochistan will take on Southern Punjab in the league game of the Pakistan National T20 Cup.
 All the elite players of Pakistan are playing in this competition.

 Imam ul Haq is the star batsman of Balochistan, whereas Asif is their main all-rounder.
-The bowling will be lead by Junaid Khan, Yasir Shah, and Akif Javed.
+The bowling will be lead by Akif Javed, Kashif Bhatti, and Khurram Shahzad.
 For Southern Punjab, Sohaib Maqsood, Khushdil Shah, and Azam Khan are their star batsmen.
-Naseem Shah, Mohammad Illyas, and Mohammad Imran will take care of bowling.
+Naseem Shah, Mohammad Illyas, and Hassan Khan will take care of bowling.

-Pitch Report – The pitch is expected to be a batting-friendly one.
+Pitch Report – The pitch is expected to be a batting-friendly one, with help for the pacers.

 Match Details :